Langerhans cell histiocytosis (LCH) factsheet

 - behaviour.

-Follow-up care will depend on your child’s condition and their treatments.
+LCH can return after it goes away.
+Follow-up care will depend on your child’s condition and treatment plan.

 Support